 - Mayonnaise – Mayonnaise like Julia Child made it (ok, ok maybe I’m getting a little ahead of myself) with all real food ingredients and no nasty processed vegetable oils

-- Avocado Mayonnaise – An egg-free version for those avoiding eggs still with the benefits of healthy fats
+- Avocado Mayonnaise – This egg-free version is for those avoiding eggs, but still want the benefits of healthy fats

 - Italian Dressing – The classic salad dressing, without artificial additives or preservatives

 - Ranch Dressing – My personal favorite!
 Cool, creamy, tangy… all the things ranch should be!

 - Raspberry Vinaigrette – Goes beautifully on salad greens with apples, raisins, or other fruits

 - Sweet Asian Vinaigrette – Made with coconut aminos instead of soy sauce for additional health benefits

 - Asian Coconut Ginger Vinaigrette – Asian with a hint of Thai.
 Drizzle over fish, stir-fry, or this Asian Color Burst Salad

 - Caesar Dressing – I used to turn my nose up at Caesar dressing, but no more!
 This homemade version tastes better than any I’ve had at restaurants.